 Anyway, we can’t just shift all blame onto massive corporations and take no responsibilities ourselves – we have to live for the lives we want to have.
 At the end of the day, we’re the ones who buy into these companies, we’re the ones who both contribute to and find ourselves trapped an extractive and exploitative societal system, we’re the ones who automatically consume consume consume.
 Even if the personal impact is small, by behaving in a more sustainable way we reframe the way we navigate throughout the world, think deeper about materials and resources and labour, and learn how to tread lighter upon the Earth.

 This was meant to be a post about how I could practice more ethically and sustainably as an artist but ended up as a virtue-signalling angry rant, didn’t it?
-Ah, I don’t give a fuck.
+Ah, I don’t give a damn.
 It’s perfectly valid.
 I don’t pretend to be perfect, or be as lightly treading upon the Earth as I’d like to be as a human or an artist (frustratingly, I need the cash to!), but I feel it’s a really serious issue that just isn’t discussed?
 Why isn’t sustainable practice included in art school curriculums?

 I think I’ll write the thing I was intending to write as another post now…